Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 WHAT IS THE WELLNESS COMPONENT?

-This is a kayak-centered experience designed to promote wellness through a holistic blend of physical activity, mindfulness, and connection.
-It offers daily kayaking excursions that immerse you in the stunning natural beauty of the Johnstone Strait, combined with land-based activities to encourage reflection, creativity, and group connection.
+This kayak-focused adventure is intentionally designed to promote wellness through a holistic blend of nature-led well-being, water-focused movement, and meaningful connection.
+Daily kayak excursions immerse you in the natural beauty of the Johnstone Strait, complemented by land-based activities that encourage reflection and connection.

 A group of people eating lunch on a beach from afar